 Social events organized by STUCO are held periodically during the year for CIPLC students.
-All school rules apply, and in order to create a safe and healthy atmosphere at these events, the following special rules also apply:
+All school rules apply at these events, and in order to create a safe and healthy atmosphere, the following special rules also apply:

-- Teachers/chaperones reserve the right to check bags, pockets, backpacks, and lockers in order to ensure that rules are being followed. - Once a student leaves a party or school event, he/she will not be re-admitted.
+- \ Teachers/chaperones reserve the right to check bags, pockets, backpacks, and lockers in order to ensure that rules are being followed. - \ Once a student leaves a school event, he/she will not be allowed to return to the event. - Students must be picked up after events by the designated time.